What Is Prodromal Labor? How Do I Know If I’m Having It?

 Wondering what you can do to optimize your baby’s position and body for easier labor?

 - Tune into the positioning of your baby starting at the beginning of the third trimester.
 Belly mapping is a great tool that empowers the birthing person to explore the position of their baby.(6) Providers that are trained and skilled in performing Leopold’s Maneuvers(7) can non-invasively assess fetal position.
 Ultrasound is a useful tool for accurately assessing/confirming fetal positioning,(8) particularly in the cases of breech, posterior,(9) and transverse positions.

-- Engaging in regular physical activity(10) and stretching offers far-ranging benefits to the birthing person and their baby.(11) BIRTHFIT offers amazing movement programs for before the bump, pregnancy, and postpartum.
+- Engaging in regular physical activity(10) and stretching offers far-ranging benefits to the birthing person and their baby.(11) BIRTHFIT offers amazing movement programs for B!
+Community, Prenatal, and Postpartum.